 1 year 3 years 5 years 10 years

-Investor Class \$122 \$404 \$708 \$1,569
+Investor Class \$123 \$422 \$743 \$1,653

-Class I \$97 \$326 \$574 \$1,284
+Class I \$98 \$344 \$610 \$1,370

+PORTFOLIO TURNOVER

 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 7% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 15% of the average value of its portfolio.

 The Fund seeks to achieve its investment objective by investing, under normal market conditions, at least 80% of its net assets (plus borrowings for investment purposes) in equity securities of U.S. companies with small market capitalizations.
-For this purpose, the Adviser defines a small-capitalization company as any company with a market capitalization less than or equal to the largest market capitalization (determined at the time of investment) of any company in the Russell 2000[®] Index, which, as of March 31, 2022, was approximately \$14.86 billion.
+For this purpose, the Adviser defines a small-capitalization company as any company with a market capitalization less than or equal to the largest market capitalization (determined at the time of investment) of any company in the Russell 2000® Index, which, as of March 31, 2023, was approximately \$7.68 billion.
 Equity securities in which the Fund invests consist primarily of common stocks, and may include other types of equity securities.
 The Fund may also invest in real estate investment trusts ("REITs").

 The Adviser actively manages the Fund by applying an economic return framework that seeks to identify attractivelypriced companies at all stages of the corporate lifecycle that allocate capital in a way that creates long-term value.
 The Adviser's economic return framework analyzes key determinants of success, such as cash flow, capital investments, credit worthiness and sales momentum.
 Taking into account a company's stage in the corporate lifecycle, the Adviser evaluates the sustainability of the company's economic returns and further evaluates potential investments to determine which stocks are most attractively priced.
 In managing the Fund, the Adviser seeks to construct a portfolio that is diversified across both economic sectors and corporate lifecycle.
 As a result of its lifecycle diversification, the Fund invests in both growth- and value-style equity securities.
+As part of the Adviser's investment process, the investment team evaluates the general and industry-specific Environmental, Social, and Governance ("ESG") factors that the Adviser believes to be the most financially material to a company's short-, medium, and long-term enterprise value at any given time.
+The Adviser defines materiality in terms of the impact on a company's net income over the longer term.
+Specific ESG factors the Adviser considers at any given time vary greatly by geography and industry, and may also vary between companies within the same geographic region or industry.